Intervue/Data-structures-algorithms-for-interviews/README.md

 - `putc` takes first argument as character to be printed to the file and second argument as the file pointer

+- Always ASCII values are stored and get from the file and appropriate conversions are done to display it properly to the user

 ## Example